juhyeonkim95/MitsubaOHD/README.md

 Since FMCW is the most general case of OHD, we named integrator as `fmcw`.

 ### Integrator Type
-* `fmcw_instant_frequency`: frequency-domain PSD (Power Spectral Density) rendering, corresponding to Algorithm1 in the paper.
-It outputs [H x W x M] where M is histogram bin number.
+* `fmcw_psd`: frequency-domain PSD (Power Spectral Density) rendering, corresponding to Algorithm1 in the paper.
+It outputs [H x W x 2M] where M is histogram bin number.
+2M is for (up, down) chirp each.
-* `fmcw_instant`: time-domain rendering with field sampling and random phase addition, corresponding to Algorithm2 in the paper.
-It outputs [H x W x M] where M is FFT sample number.
+* `fmcw_field`: time-domain rendering with field sampling and random phase addition, corresponding to Algorithm2 in the paper.
+It outputs [H x W x 4M] where M is FFT sample number.
+4M is for (up, down) chirp and real, complex term.

 ### Detailed Parameters
 * `wavelength` : Laser wavelength in nanometer (default : 1550)